programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 ### Combined methods

 Tesseract is a great option for clean text whose typography does not present particular challenges.
-Google Vision will produce high quality results on more complex characters, as long as the layout is very basic.
+Google Vision will produce high-quality results on more complex characters, as long as the layout is very basic.
 If your material includes complex characters and complex layouts (e.g. columns), the combined methods will come in handy.
 They take the best of both worlds—layout recognition from Tesseract and character recognition from Google Vision—and tend to perform better than either method separately.

 #### First combined method

-The first combined method builds a new pdf from the images of each text region identified by Tesseract.
-In this new pdf, the text regions are stacked vertically.
+The first combined method builds a new PDF from the images of each text region identified by Tesseract.
+In this new PDF, the text regions are stacked vertically.
 This means that Google Vision's inability to identify vertical text separators is no longer a problem.

 This method usually performs well, but it still relies on Google Vision for layout detection.
-Although the vertical stacking of the text regions significantly helps reducing errors, it is still possible for mistakes to appear, especially if you have many small text regions in your documents.
+Although the vertical stacking of the text regions significantly helps reduce errors, it is still possible for mistakes to appear, especially if you have many small text regions in your documents.

 #### Second combined method

-The second combined method works with the original pdf but, instead of using the OCR text string which Google Vision provides for each page, it searches the JSON output files for the words which fall within the bounds of the text regions identified by Tesseract.
+The second combined method works with the original PDF but, instead of using the OCR text string that Google Vision provides for each page, it searches the JSON output files for the words that fall within the bounds of the text regions identified by Tesseract.
 This is possible because Google Vision provides coordinates for each word in the document.

 This method has the advantage of not relying on Google Vision's layout detection at all.
-However, the downside is that line breaks which were not  initially identified by Google Vision cannot be easily reintroduced.
-Therefore, if it is important for your project that the OCRed text retains line-breaks at the correct locations, the first combined method will be the best choice.
+However, the downside is that line breaks that were not initially identified by Google Vision cannot be easily reintroduced.
+Therefore, if it is important for your project that the OCRed text retains line breaks at the correct locations, the first combined method will be the best choice.

 The following three examples highlight the potential benefits of using Google Vision, Tesseract, or one of the combined methods.
 Each image represents two pages from the dataset we will be using in this lesson.
-The output created for the passages highlighted in yellow by the four methods are detailed in the table below each image.
+The outputs created for the passages highlighted in yellow by each of the four methods are detailed in the table below each image.

 ## Comparisons

 ### Example 1

-{% include figure.html filename="ocr-with-google-vision-and-tesseract1.png" caption="Figure 1: First two pages of “Tomb of King Henry IV in Canterbury Cathedral”" %}
+{% include figure.html filename="ocr-with-google-vision-and-tesseract1.png" caption="Figure 1: First two pages of “Tomb of King Henry IV in Canterbury Cathedral”, with four highlighted lines indicating the text used in the OCR results below." %}

 | Google Vision | Tesseract |